arsauravkr/Word_Quest/README.md

 2. **Game Initialization**:
     - Display an introduction message to the player.
     - Initialize the set of guessed letters and the number of attempts based on the length of the secret word.
+    - Reveal a random letter in the secret word.

 3. **Game Loop**:
     - Display the current progress of the word with guessed letters revealed and unguessed letters as underscores.